zoli333/Weight-Normalization/README.md

 - Also less overfitting occured with weight normalization or weight normalization combined with mean only batch normalization during training.

 Note: Mean only batch normalization without weight normalization omitted from the results since it became unstable at learning rate 0.003 similarly to the reference model (the reference model got unstable with learning rate 0.003 as well).
-In this experiment mean only batch normalization without weight normalization applied before this layer like: MeanOnlyBatchNormLayer(...nn.Conv2d()...) for all layers
+In this experiment mean only batch normalization without weight normalization applied before this layer like: MeanOnlyBatchNormLayer(...nn.Conv2d()...) for all layers that had trainable parameters: Linear, Conv2d, NINLayer.

 # Model
 The model was identical with the article's model, except ZCA whitening was not applied just a default transform at the beginning, moving the image pixel range to [-1, 1]